 The major features of Cisco IOS Content Filtering include:

-• Black and white list support: Cisco IOS Content Filtering supports 100 black and 1000 white URLs.
-For example, you can add trusted websites to a white list.
+● Blocked and allowed list support: Cisco IOS Content Filtering supports 100 blocked and 1000 allowed URLs.
+For example, you can add trusted websites to an allowed list.

 For more information about Cisco IOS Content Filtering, visit: